Chinese-Australian political donor 'linked to UN bribery scandal' - Journal du Cameroun

 Chau last year was at the centre of an investigation by the Australian Broadcasting Corporation and Fairfax Media, which claimed he and another man had donated millions of dollars to Australian political parties over a decade.

-Beijing reacted furiously to the moves, and ties have been tense ever since, with the Chinese foreign ministry on Tuesday saying Canberra needed to “take off its tinted glsses” if it wanted to improve relations.
+Beijing reacted furiously to the moves and ties have been tense ever since, with the Chinese foreign ministry saying Canberra needed to “take off its tinted glasses” if it wanted to improve relations.

 Chau, an Australian citizen who made his money in property development, has consistently denied any links to the Communist Party or the UN scandal and is suing the two media organisations.